ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-gen-info.md

 {{site.data.keyword.attribute-definition-list}}

 # General information
-{: #cr_orderinginstance-general-information}
+{: #cr_orderinginstance-gen-info}

 The following VMware® components are part of the Cyber Recovery instance.

-* VMware vSphere version 7.0u3
+* VMware vSphere® version 7.0u3
 * VMware NSX-T™ version 3.2

 The default instance name is **vcs-za**.

 {{site.data.content.orderinginstance-inst-name-list}}

 For Business Partner users, all licenses are included and purchased on your behalf.
-For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.
-You can also Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.
+For users who are not Business Partners, use the IBM-provided VMware licenses for these components by selecting **Include with purchase**.

 ## Related links
-{: #cr_orderinginstance-general-information-related-links}
+{: #cr_orderinginstance-gen-info-related}

 * [Cyber Recovery overview](/docs/vmwaresolutions?topic=vmwaresolutions-cr_overview)
 * [Planning for Cyber Recovery](/docs/vmwaresolutions?topic=vmwaresolutions-cr_planning)